 This uses a two-person (or “player”) strategy to earn two passes with a combination of cards and referral points.

-- Player One opens the Southwest Rapid Rewards® Performance Business Credit Card for 80,000 points when you spend $5,000 in the first three months.
-Open this card in late October to early November.
+- Player One opens the Southwest Rapid Rewards® Performance Business Credit Card: Open this card in late October to early November.
 Begin working on the spending right away, but DO NOT meet the spending requirement until early January.

 - Player One then refers Player Two to the Southwest Rapid Rewards® Premier Business Credit Card sometime after January 1st.
 P1 will earn a 20,000-point referral bonus.